dildoran2195/sep10-freedom-project/blog/entry02.md

 Use slides from 11/27/23 because this entry is a lot differnet

-Use Blog 1 bc i u need to use makdown
+Use Blog 1 as an example bc i u need to use makdown and html does not work in markdown